-During 2019, the members of our compensation committee were Mark Levin, Alan Ezekowitz and James Geraghty.
-In January 2020, Mr. Levin and Mr. Geraghty stepped down from the compensation committee and Katina Dorton and Kate Haviland joined the compensation committee.
+During 2020, the members of our compensation committee were Alan Ezekowitz, Kate Haviland, Katina Dorton, Mark Levin (who served on such committee until January 23, 2020) and James Geraghty (who served on such committee until January 23, 2020).
 None of our executive officers serves, or in the past year has served, as a member of the board of directors or compensation committee, or other committee serving an equivalent function, of any other entity that has one or more of its executive officers serving as a member of our board of directors or our compensation committee.
-None of the current members, or members serving during 2019, of our compensation committee is, or has ever been, an officer or employee of our company, other than Mr. Levin, who previously served as our interim president and chief executive officer from August 2015 to July 2016.
+None of the current members, or members serving during 2020, of our compensation committee is, or has ever been, an officer or employee of our company, other than Mr. Levin, who previously served as our interim president and chief executive officer from August 2015 to July 2016.